writetome51/big-dataset-paginator/README.md

 constructor(
     dataSource: {

-        // The number of items `getLoad()` returns must match `itemsPerLoad`.
+        // The number of items 'getLoad()' returns must match 'itemsPerLoad'.
 If
-        // `isLastLoad` is true, it must only return the remaining items in the dataset
+        // 'isLastLoad' is true, it must only return the remaining items in the dataset
         // and ignore itemsPerLoad.

         getLoad: (
             loadNumber: number, itemsPerLoad: number, isLastLoad: boolean
         ) => Promise<any[]>;

-        // `dataTotal`: number of items in entire dataset, not the load.
+        // 'dataTotal': number of items in entire dataset, not the load.
         // This must stay accurate after actions that change the total, such as searches.

         dataTotal: number;